SOT Craniopathy: Understanding Cranial Chiropractic Care

 What is SOT Craniopathy?

-SOT Craniopathy is a specialised area of SOT focusing on subtle movements and relationships of cranial bones and their influence on the craniosacral system.
+SOT Craniopathy is a specialised area of Sacro Occipital Technique (SOT) focusing on subtle movements and relationships of cranial bones and their influence on the craniosacral system.
 It’s practised by qualified chiropractors with advanced training.

 The Cranial Concept